 Scenic driving, glacier, ice climbing, rafting, ziplining

 Just 2.5 hours from Anchorage, the 4-mile-wide face of the great Matanuska Glacier invites you to a day full of adventure – climbing the ice, rafting the river, or flying through the air on Alaska’s fastest zip line.
 Drive along the scenic Glenn Highway from Anchorage to Mile 101, where you can stretch your legs and take photos at the Matanuska Glacier State Recreation Site.
 The quiet one-mile Edge Nature Trail winds through a boreal forest, leading to viewing platforms.
 You’ll find food and another view at a nearby lodge/restaurant (Mile 102.2).
-At Mile 102, take a privately-owned access road closer to the glacier for $30/person.
-At this point you can explore on your own, although if you do not have experience on the ice, you really need a guide.
+At Mile 102, take a privately-owned access road closer to the glacier for a fee.
+At this point you can explore the marked trail on your own.
+To go further, get a guide.

 For a full day of highly-recommended adventuring, choose from several guided activities that don’t require previous glacier experience.
 Some can even be done with young children.
 Raft along the Matanuska River, take a guided trek on the glacier for a close-up view of fissures, pools and rivers on the icy surface, climb a vertical wall of ice, or drive a rough and ready ATV on wooded trails overlooking the glacier valley!